crosshare-org/crosshare/README.md

 After checking out the codebase run the following in the root of the repository:

-> $ docker-compose --profile dev up
+> $ docker-compose up dev

-The first run will take a while as it will build the development containers - future runs will be quicker.
+The first run will take a while as it will build the development container - future runs will be quicker.
 Once everything is up and running the site should be visible at http://localhost:3000 and the emulator admin at http://localhost:4000

 ### Demo data